Roland TD-4S Electronic Drums

 Nice Blog site!

-• guitarsophist on
+• guitarsophist says:

 Yes, I went back and forth thinking about the TD-9 and the TD-4.
 I finally went with the TD-4 because my main purpose was to trigger VSTi drums through midi, and I wouldn’t be playing out.
 Also, I don’t have a lot of room.
 I may regret my choice later, but right now I think it was the right one for me.